th2-net/th2-codec-generic/codec-itch/README.md

 If set to value of `true` all of the decoded messages will be wrapped to the special message.
 Otherwise, the decoded messages will be returned without wrapping them.

+## Changes

+### 3.11.0

++ Updated version to 3.2.1881
+  + Support for 4-bytes price added for Double and BigDecimal types